 Overview

 The Snowflake database is a cloud data warehouse offering which is available on Azure, but also on AWS and the Google Cloud platform.
 In contrast with other data warehouse services, Snowflake has been built purely for the cloud.
-Azure SQL Data Warehouse has roots in SQL Server Parallel Data Warehouse which was an on-premises solution.
-Because it’s been built for the cloud only, Snowflake takes advantage of certain cloud paradigms, such as the way it handle storage using blob storage for example.
-Snowflake positions itself as a "no-management" data warehouse, meaning it’s easy to set-up, configure and administer.
+Azure Synapse Dedicated SQL Pools (formerly known as Azure SQL Data Warehouse) has roots in SQL Server Parallel Data Warehouse which was an on-premises solution.
+Because it’s been built for the cloud only, Snowflake takes advantage of certain cloud paradigms, such as the way it handles storage using blob storage for example.
+Snowflake positions itself as a “no-management” data warehouse, meaning it’s easy to set-up, configure and administer.
 Little to no technical skills are required to work with Snowflake, aside from some SQL knowledge perhaps.

 The high-level outline of the tutorial is as follows: